Classes: Thursdays at 7pm

-Click here to REGISTER for the foundation level or follow this link for COURSE DATES.
+Click here to REGISTER for Level 1 Agility or follow this link for COURSE DATES.
 People who have started their training elsewhere may be eligible to join a more advanced group.
 Please CONTACT US to arrange an assessment.

 In competitions, dogs must run off leash and without food or toys as incentives.
 Penalties are awarded for failing to complete either an obstacle or the course correctly and the dog that negotiates the course in the fastest time with the least number of faults is declared the winner.
 This means that for success in agility competitions considerable speed and accuracy are required.
 The handler is also faulted for touching either the dog or the obstacles, consequently the handler’s controls are limited to voice, movement and various body signals, requiring exceptional training of the animal.

 There are several levels of competition and progression is via winning or earning points.
-Depending on the level, dogs will have to negotiate between 17 and 25 obstacles.
+Depending on the level, dogs will have to negotiate between 17 and up to 28 obstacles.
 With each level the courses become more challenging and complex.

 Increasingly popular in competition is the relatively new Jumpers class, which has no contact equipment or weave poles.